LemonSCoder/mad-libs-1210-solution/README.md

 # 1.2.10 Mad Libs

 ## Note: The Improved Mad Lib code only works if the customized Mad Lib by the user has two or less inputs.
+If you want to look at the fully functioning version, see MadLibsVerThree.java.

 ## Objective:
 Create a program that takes the user's input for various nouns, verbs, adjectives, and names and concatenate them into a Mad Libs story, which may or may not be customized by the user.